alexyuly/chil/README.md

 ### Union Types

-A *union type* is a union of other types, which may be notated as an array of specific types, for example `["number", "string"]` represents the type of all numbers and strings.
-The union of all types, sometimes called "any type", is notated as `null`.
+A *union type* is a union of other types, which may be notated as an array of specific types, for example `["number", "string"]` which represents the type of all numbers and strings.
+The union of all types, also called "any type", is notated as `null`.

 Some types are implicit unions of other types.
 If type A is a *subset* of type B, then type A can be *applied* to type B, because type B is a union of type A and some other set.
-For example, `{ "vector": "string" }` is a subset of, and therefore can be applied to `{ "vector": null }`.
+For example, `{ "vector": "string" }` is a subset of, and therefore can be applied to `{ "vector": null }`, because `"string"` is a subset of `null`.

 ### Generic Type Templates